nadav-dav/Ps3-Midi/README.md

 To Run
 -------

+_notice: this module was currently tested under osx only_

 > 1. make sure you have [NodeJs][NodeJs] installed!
 > 1. pair the PS3 controller to your Bluetooth. here is [how to][pairOsx].
 > 1. clone/download the project